mirfan899/sppas/sppas/doc/06_scripting/65_scripts.md

 So... only both lines are used to convert a file from one format to another one!

-In any script, to get the list of accepted extensions as input, just call "annotationdata.io.extensions_in", and the list of accepted extensions as output is "annotationdata.io.extensions_out".
+In any script, to get the list of accepted extensions as input, just call "annotationdata.aio.extensions_in", and the list of accepted extensions as output is "annotationdata.aio.extensions_out".

 Currently, accepted input file extensions are: